 Eastern Chugach Mountains

 The Eastern Chugach the least developed and least explored of the three regions.
-There is very little supplies or medical care in this region.
-The Eastern Chugach is east of the Copper River, west of the Bering Glacier and the Tana Glacier, south of the Chitina River, and north of the Gulf of Alaska.
+The region, which is reachable only by air and has essentially no infrastructure, comprises the area east of the Copper River, west of the Bering and Tana Glaciers, south of the Chitina River, and north of the Gulf of Alaska.
 The Eastern Chugach Mountains see relatively little climbing attention.
-Many of the peaks in the Eastern Chugach remain unnamed officially.
+Many of the peaks in the Eastern Chugach remain unnamed, both officially and officially.
 Named peaks in that area that have been climbed include Hanagita Peak (8504), Mount Hawkins (10295), Ragged Mountain (3315), Mount Steller (10515), and Mount Tom White (11191).
 Some prominent glacier systems in the Eastern Chugach include Miles Glacier, Wernicke Glacier, Stellar Glacier, Bering Glacier, and the Bagley Ice Field.

 Thanks to Steve Gruhn, who provided a large portion of this information.

 Western Chugach Mountains / Chugach State Park